yaml/yaml-spec/spec/spec.md

 _pairs_, with the restriction that each of the keys is [unique].
 YAML places no further restrictions on the nodes.
-In particular, keys may be arbitrary nodes, the same node may be used as the value of several key: value pairs and a mapping could even contain itself as a key or a value.
+In particular, keys may be arbitrary nodes, the same node may be used as the value of several key/value pairs and a mapping could even contain itself as a key or a value.